With improvements in defensive ammunition, the .380 pistol has surged in popularity. What are the top picks in the small and concealable option?

 What Are The Top .380 Pistol Options For Concealed Carry:

 Until the world recently started truly going to hell in a handbasket, the .380 ACP pistol was all the rage.
 Not that it still isn’t.
-Any gun is better than no gun in the summer of 2020.
+Any gun is better than no gun in the past couple of years.
 That said, full-sized 9mms with readily available extended-capacity magazines are looking pretty dang good right now.
 Who cares if it prints?
 But I digress.

 Raising the humble .380 from the dead was one main factor: ammunition.
 Improvements in bullet design, providing consistent penetration and expansion took what was once a marginal self-defense cartridge and made it, well … marginally better.
 This is to say, the debate over whether it’s a smart move to carry a .380 ACP as your primary self-defense gun is alive, well and hot as ever.

 So, before we ramble on to the top .380 pistol options available today, we should hit some of the pros and cons of the demure 9mm and its handguns.

 Peruse .380 pistol options and it becomes evident the caliber has a huge advantage over almost every other.
 They’re small, downright minuscule.
 Over the years, the ubiquitous 9mm has made up ground.
 The likes of the Sig Sauer P365’s dimensions encroaches on .380 territory.
 Still, this is the exception, not the rule … yet.

 Since the key to concealed carry is concealing your firearms, these pocket pistols have a leg up.
 If you reside in a shorts and T-shirt climate, a Government Model 1911 is awfully difficult to keep under wraps.
 A Ruger LCP not so much.
 In turn, keeping a .380 pistol concealed is a somewhat easy task.